jonaslagoni/gh-action-asyncapi-document-bump/README.md

-# asyncapi-semver-bump
+# gh-action-asyncapi-document-bump
 GitHub action which bumps the AsyncAPI document version for following Semantic Versioning.

 This Action bumps the version in asyncapi.json and pushes it back to the repo.
 It is meant to be used on every successful merge to master but you'll need to configured that workflow yourself.
-You can look to the [`.github/workflows/push.yml`](./.github/workflows/push.yml) file in this project as an example.

 **Attention**